 Physical activity is a key component of a healthy lifestyle: among other benefits, it enhances your mood, your brainpower, and your overall mobility.

-However, if your sole aim is to create a better body composition, you actually don’t need to work out a lot, you just need a better system for exercising.
+However, if your sole aim is to create a better body composition, you actually don’t need to work out a lot; you just need a better system for exercising.
 Here are three insanely effective workout methods for quick weight loss and muscle gain.

 If you want to look better, lift heavier.
 Strength training is the single most efficient way of converting your body fat into muscle, especially when you’re already in a calorie deficit.
 While you are perfecting your diet and eating in moderation, this workout will preserve your muscles.